Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image is a screenshot of the Virtuoso ADE Explorer Editing interface from Cadence.
-The interface is divided into two main sections: the left panel titled "Setup" and the right panel showing tabs for "tb_bgr" and "maestro_Dc".
+The image is a screenshot of the Virtuoso ADE Explorer, a tool used for analog and mixed-signal design and simulation, specifically showing a setup for a testbench named "TB_BGR_tb_bgr_1".
+The interface is divided into two main sections: the left panel and the right panel.

-In the left panel under "Setup," there is a hierarchical list of settings and parameters for a simulation setup named "TB_BGR_tb_bgr_1."
-The list includes:
+### Left Panel:
+- **Header**: The header of the left panel shows the hierarchy of the setup, starting with "TB_BGR_tb_bgr_1".
-- "Simulator spectre" indicating the simulator being used.
+- **Simulator**: The simulator being used is "spectre".
-- "Analyses" with a checked "dc" analysis, which has parameters t=-40, 120, 10 Linear Step Size Start.
-- "Design Variables" with variables "avdd" set to 2 and "avss" set to 0.
-- "Parameters" and "Corners" sections.
+- **Analyses**: The analysis type selected is "dc" with a temperature sweep from -40 to 120 degrees Celsius in 10-degree steps.
+- **Design Variables**: Two design variables are listed:
+  - `avdd` with a value of 2.
+  - `avss` with a value of 0.
+- **Parameters**: This section is checked but not expanded, so no details are visible.
+- **Corners**: This section is checked but not expanded, so no details are visible.
-- "Reliability Analyses" with "Monte Carlo Sampling" checked.
+- **Reliability Analyses**: This section is checked and includes "Monte Carlo Sampling".
-- "Checks/Asserts" section.
+- **Checks/Asserts**: This section is checked but not expanded, so no details are visible.

+### Right Panel:
+- **Header**: The header of the right panel shows two tabs: "tb_bgr" and "maestro_Dc".
+The "maestro_Dc" tab is currently active.
-The right panel shows the "maestro_Dc" tab, which lists expressions related to the simulation.
-There are two highlighted entries:
+- **Table**: The table in the right panel lists expressions and their details:
-1. "BGR_output" with three expressions:
-   - v("V_BGR" ?result "dc")
+  - **BGR_output**:
+    - **Name**: `BGR_output`
+    - **Type**: `expr`
-   - ymax(v("V_BGR" ?result "dc"))
+    - **Details**: `v("/V_BGR" ?result "dc")`
-   - ymin(v("V_BGR" ?result "dc"))
+  - **BGR_variation**:
-2. "BGR_variation" with one expression:
+    - **Name**: `BGR_variation`
+    - **Type**: `expr`
-   - (ymax(v("V_BGR" ?result "dc")) - ymin(v("V_BGR" ?result "dc")))
+    - **Details**: `(ymax(v("/V_BGR" ?result "dc")) - ymin(v("/V_BGR" ?result "dc")))`

+### Toolbar:
-The interface also includes a toolbar at the top with various icons for launching, session management, setup, analyses, variables, outputs, simulation, results, tools, EAD, Parasitics/LDE, window, and help options.
-The Cadence logo is visible in the top right corner.
+- The toolbar at the top includes various icons for launching, session management, setup, analyses, variables, outputs, simulation, results, tools, EAD, parasitics/LDE, window, and help.
+- There is a search bar with the option to replace text and a dropdown menu for selecting different options.
+- Additional icons for saving, opening, and other file operations are present.

+### Additional Elements:
+- On the right side of the interface, there are icons for AC, DC, and Transient analyses, as well as a green checkmark and a brown box, possibly indicating the status of the setup or simulation.

+Overall, the image shows a detailed setup for a DC analysis of a bandgap reference (BGR) circuit, with specific expressions defined for output voltage and its variation across the temperature sweep.
 ```

 **Figure 20: ADE maestro\_Dc view**